PRATHAM1ST/Django/README.md

 # Django
 These are some projects based on django as a backend.

-LoginRegisterPage: cmd :- ../LoginRegisterPage> python manage.py runserver
+https://github.com/PRATHAM1ST/Django/tree/main/LoginRegisterPage ->   cmd :- ../LoginRegisterPage> python manage.py runserver